 Orders: mybook.to/BEULAH (this should link you to any region’s Amazon page)

-You can also use Twitter DM or the About Me/Contact page to order a $15 signed copy of the book.
+You can also use Twitter DM or the About Me/Contact page to order a $15 signed copy of the book (without the Stoker medallion, as pictured).
 It might take longer to arrive than an Amazon copy, and we’ll need to discuss shipping if the order is international (US shipping free).
-I reordered and have plenty of copies on hand at the moment!
+I have plenty of copies on hand at the moment!

 Goodreads: Please add Beulah to your “to-read” list and check out the reviews.

 H.V.
 Patterson did a wonderful review of Beulah for Dreadfulesque.

 Carson Winter wrote a very thoughtful review for Dead Languages.